On this page

 You’ll be given a diagnosis of severe asthma if your healthcare professional is sure that the usual asthma medicines aren’t keeping your symptoms under control and there’s no other cause for your symptoms that can be treated or triggers that can be avoided.

 An estimated 40% of people with severe asthma are diagnosed with a specific type of severe asthma called eosinophilic asthma.
-This is when it looks like their asthma symptoms are caused by high numbers of a type of white blood cell called eosinophils.
+This is asthma driven by high levels of a type of white blood cell called eosinophils.
 If you have high levels of eosinophils in your blood it can cause the airways to become inflamed, leading to asthma symptoms and asthma attacks.

 You might be more likely to be sent for this blood test if you have other symptoms of inflammation such as eczema, sinusitis or nasal polyps, because these cells can cause inflammation anywhere in your body and all through your whole respiratory system.